cgradwohl/MEAN_scaffold/structure.md

 ###SETUP BACK END

-1. All Node applications start with the package.json file To know current versions use:
+I.  All Node applications start with the package.json file To know current versions use:
 ```
 $ express -version